samikshasatokar/ChatGPT/README.md

-# A ChatGPT Bot with CustomTkinter
+# ChatGPT Bot with CustomTkinter